pingcap/tidb/docs/adding_tz_env.md

 ## Rationale

 We tried to read system timezone name by checking the path of the soft link of `/etc/localtime` but, sadly, failed.
 The failed case is docker.
 In docker image, it copies the real timezone file and links to `/usr/share/zoneinfo/utc`.
 The timezone data is correct but the path is not.
 Regarding of `UTC`, Golang just returns `UTC` instance and will not further read tzdata from sources.
-I guess that why docker chooses to link real timezone file to `/usr/share/zoneinfo/utc`.

 The impact of this proposed change affects the deploying logic of TiDB, which is just a small matter.